Ludovica Poliero

 Ghost towns in Italy: Calcata (Viterbo, Lazio)

-If you're planning a daytrip from Rome, less than 8 km away in the province of Viterbo, lies the village of Calcata.
-Perched on a tufa mountain, Calcata was deemed uninhabitable in 1935, remaining deserted for about 30 years.
+If you're planning a daytrip from Rome, less than 8 km away in the province of Viterbo, lies the village of artists of Calcata.
+Perched on a tuff mountain, Calcata was deemed uninhabitable in 1935, remaining deserted for about 30 years.

 Today there are about 70 residents in the village.
 Still, most of the population has four legs: they are the cats of Calcata, many friendly furry friends who have been super-photographed!